poninskit/TPA_Buffalo_IIIsePro38_Software/README.md

 C++/C scalable software written for Arduino DUE, but adaptable to any microcontroller.
 The software is writte the way its easily scalable, the core of DAC class is based on TwistedPairAudio firmware for ES 9038 Pro DAC.
-It includes proper power up sequence, initialisation and configuration which are 1:1 TPA Firmware.
+It includes proper power up sequence, initialisation and configuration which are almost identical with TPA Firmware.
-The File ES9028_38.h configuration file is TPA firmware file.
+The File ES9028_38.h configuration file is 1:1 TPA firmware file.

 This software lets you control volume and change inputs, all other setting are read from switches on Buffalo III board (exatly the way TPA is doing it).
 There are classes prepared for EEPROM, interfaces (remote + touch) and graphics.
 Those can be replaced with own classes, so anyone can add on user interface, display, or save sattings to eeprom.